- Ever wanted to catch an intruder when they trip a laser beam?

 3. Now set up your scenario for the alert.
 Here we’ve used a laser pen from the dollar store, a Yocto-Light, and the mirror from an incredibly expensive outdoor navigation compass to bounce the laser beam and create a laser trip wire in the staircase.
 We just short-circuited the on-button in the laser pointer.
 For a long-term system, you’ll want a laser pointer powered by mains, or at least a bigger battery.
 You also might want to mount it with something better than duct tape (if there is such a thing in existence).

-6. Try it out in your own scenario and let us know how it goes (ten.mralavnull@ofni)!
+6. Try it out in your own scenario and let us know how it goes by sending us a message at Info@Valarm.net.
 Or perhaps you want to use the light sensor for your hydroponics, garden, aquaponics, or any other place to know when the lights go on or off or when the light levels go above or below your custom level.
-See the Valarm blog for other posts such as how to use Valarm for remote home monitoring or water detection and flood alerts.